FilippoVicini/LPLCompiler/cw1/README.md

-# LPLCompiler
+# LPLCompiler part 1
-This is the `IN2009` coursework about language processors.
+This is the `IN2009` coursework part 1 about language processors.
 This is specifically part 1 of the cw and covers abstract sytax trees compilers and parsers.
+It will only implement a small part of the language and not include arrays and methods
 ## Tasks
 This coursework involves mainly 3 tasks:
 - Write java code to build AST's in `handbuilt` package